jgrossi/phpstorm-github-theme-2017/README.md

 ## Suggestion

-If you want a perfect theme use the `SF-Mono` font.
-I's used by Github and you can find it in Mac OSX Sierra.
+Github uses `SF Mono` font first and then `Consolas` if the first one was not found.
+If you want a perfect Github theme install one of those fonts.

 ## License